• Home

 • TIP #6

 Be sure and take in the Hat Parade on Opening Day.
 This is where the lovely ladies of Del Mar circle around the gazebo in large, decorative hats.
-There’s a $300 first prize so the incentive is pretty good for the girls to go all out and they do, too.
+There’s prize money so the incentive is pretty good for the girls to go all out and they do, too.
 The contest takes place from 11:30-3 at the Plaza de Mexico inside the Stretch Run admission gates.
 It’s really a parade that lasts throughout the day; a good time to get there is just before 3.

 • TIP #7